-A special thanks to Urban Floors, Sinkology and Cascade Iron Co. for providing products for this space!
+A special thanks to Urban Floor, Sinkology and Cascade Iron Co. for providing products for this RV kitchen makeover.

-I have been sharing the progress of this RV kitchen makeover on my Instagram stories (be sure to follow me over there for daily updates and to see behind the scenes), and I am SO excited to finally be revealing this space here on the blog!
+I have been sharing the progress of this RV kitchen makeover on my Instagram stories (be sure to follow me over there for daily updates and to see behind the scenes), and I am SO excited to finally be revealing this RV kitchen here on the blog!
 Yay!

 Note: all sources are listed at the bottom of the post!

-Across from the fridge is where the floor to ceiling pantry used to be with a single door that opened toward the kitchen area.
+Across from the fridge is where the floor to ceiling pantry used to be.
+The pantry had a single door that opened toward the kitchen area.
+The bottom half of the cabinet housed the furnace, and a large water heater tank, so there wasn’t very much storage space available.

 Related: Why We Chose to Live In An RV (Again!)

-For an RV, this kitchen wasn’t the worst.
-But we knew we could simplify the layout, add more storage AND make it pretty in the process.
+For an RV, this kitchen wasn’t the worst, but it was far from glamorous.
+We knew with a little creative design work, the layout could simplified, while adding more storage space AND making it pretty in the process.

 (Affiliate links are provided below for convenience.
 For more information see my disclosure, here.)